sethmlarson/sethmlarson.dev/app/markdown/2024-03-29/security-developer-in-residence-weekly-report-32.md

   and for future changes to checksum algorithms.
 * I'll be blogging for the [Python Language Summit](https://us.pycon.org/2024/events/language-summit/) at PyCon US 2024.

-That's all for this week! 👋 If you're interested in more you can read [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-31).
+That's all for this week! 👋 If you're interested in more you can read [next week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-33) or [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-31).